 Engineering Schools in Italy

-The Polytechnic University of Milan, founded in 1863, is the largest technical university in Italy with up to 42,000 students.
-It offers undergraduate and graduate courses in engineering, architecture, and design, and is one of the most prestigious universities in Europe.
+The Polytechnic University of Milan is a big technical university in Italy.
+It started in 1863 and has about 42,000 students.
+They teach different courses about engineering, architecture, and design, and it’s one of the best universities in Europe.

-The university has 7 campuses spread across Italy, with the main two located in Milan.
-Students can choose between 12 departments and 32 Bachelor degree programs, with a default schedule of 3 years for undergraduate, 2 years for graduate, and 1 year for the Master’s degree achievement.
+This university has 7 places where students can go to class all over Italy, but the main ones are in Milan.
+Students can pick from 12 departments and 32 Bachelor degree programs.
+Usually, it takes 3 years for a Bachelor’s degree, 2 years for a Master’s degree, and 1 year for a Master’s degree.

-According to the QS World University Rankings for the subject area ‘Engineering & Technology’, it ranked 13th best in the world in 2022, 6th worldwide for Design, 9th for Civil and Structural Engineering, 9th for Mechanical, Aerospace Engineering, and 7th for Architecture.
+In a ranking called the QS World University Rankings, which looks at universities that are good in engineering and technology, this university was ranked 13th best in the world in 2022.
+It was also ranked 6th in the world for Design, 9th for Civil and Structural Engineering, 9th for Mechanical and Aerospace Engineering, and 7th for Architecture.

 The Polytechnic University of Turin is consistently ranked as one of the best universities in Italy and Europe.